 - Fully automated - Controller handles the coordination of the rail and the camera

-- Standard macro rail has 100 mm of travel from end to end, see the Extended Rail for the 200 mm version.
+- Standard macro rail has 100 mm of travel from end to end, the Extended Rail has 200mm of travel.

 - Very precise control - to 2um in high precsion mode.